Real, Unbiased Wealthy Affiliate Review from an Ex-Member

 In other words:

-I don’t give two sh*ts if you join them or not (I have my own sh*t to sell).
+I don’t give two sh*ts if you join them or not (I do something completely different).

 But enough talk about poop, here’s the real scoop on this popular group: